 For example, if you scored a 30, that would mean you performed better than about 50% of students who did that subject, whereas if you scored a raw study score of 40 you would have performed better than roughly 91% of all students who took that subject in that year.

-Raw study scores, however, don't take into account the difficulty of the subject or how well others did in other subjects.
+Raw study scores, however, don't take into account the strength of the student competition, and as a result the difficulty to score well.

 To equalise things, the Victorian Curriculum and Assessment Authority (VCAA) scales each subject's results so there is a consistent level of achievement across all subjects.
 This is your scaled score.